Progressive Conservative Party of Newfoundland and Labrador: Defeat and opposition (1989–2003)

-Williams era (2001 to 2010)
+Williams era (2001–2010)

 Two months after taking the leadership, Williams won a by-election in the Corner Brook district of Humber West.
 The Progressive Conservatives won four by-elections after the 1999 election, and gained another MHA when Liberal Party member Ross Wiseman crossed the floor to join the party.
 When the legislature was dissolved for the 2003 election the party had increased its caucus to 19 members.
 In the election the Tories were returned to power after 14 years, winning 34 of the province's 48 seats.
 In the provincial election in 2007 the Progressive Conservatives won a landslide victory.
-The party won 44 out of the 48 seats in the House of Assembly and took just under 70 percent of the popular vote, the largest win for any party in the province's history.
+The party won 44 out of the 48 seats in the House of Assembly and took just under 70% of the popular vote, the largest win for any party in the province's history.

 Early in Williams' first term as premier he took a more fiscally conservative approach to governing.
 He reduced the size of the provincial cabinet following the election, and months later reformed government departments.
 After discovering that the province was in worse financial shape than previously thought, and facing annual deficits of $1 billion, he made a number of controversial cuts.
 The construction of new hospitals and schools, that had been planned under the previous Liberal government, were put on hold, and the number of school and health boards were compressed.
 After a monthlong strike the government legislated public service employees back to work in April 2004, without a pay raise.

 After a successful fight with the federal Liberal government to re-negotiate the fiscal arrangement of the Atlantic Accord and a significant increase in oil prices, offshore oil revenues led to record surpluses for the provincial government.
 The new surpluses led to the Williams government reducing income taxes and significantly increasing government spending.
 The increases in spending was largely focussed on upgrading the province's infrastructure and social programs.
-He also gave public service employees increases in pay of over 20 percent, to make up for years that their pay was frozen.
+He also gave public service employees increases in pay of over 20%, to make up for years that their pay was frozen.
 By the time he left office in 2010, government spending had skyrocketed, his provincial cabinet had increased to 18 ministers and the size of the public service was significantly larger than when he took office.
 While government spending was up substantially his government still managed to reduce the province's net debt by roughly $4 billion and Williams was considered one of the most fiscally responsible premiers in Canada.

 On 25 November 2010, Williams announced that he would step down as premier on 3 December 2010 and that Deputy Premier Kathy Dunderdale would serve as the premier of the province until the Progressive Conservatives chose a new leader in 2011.